MA in Art & Design Education

 What happens during the semester?

 After the residency, students return to their home communities where they devote an average of 20 hours per week to individual research supported by one-to-one faculty mentorship and seminars that meet via video conference.
-Student research can take three forms: traditional five-chapter thesis, studio-based research or action research.
+Student research can take three forms: traditional five-chapter thesis, arts-based research, or action research.

 How can I find out more about how this program would work for me?